This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take an infant CPR and first aid class.
 These classes will help teach you how to care for your baby in an emergency.
 Ask your baby's healthcare provider where you can take these classes.

 Prevent your baby from getting sick:

 - Wash your hands before you touch your baby.
 Use an alcohol-based hand sanitizer or soap and water.
-Wash your hands after you change your baby's diaper and before you feed him.
+Wash your hands after you change your baby's diaper and before you feed him or her.

 - Ask all visitors to wash their hands before they touch your baby.
 Have them use an alcohol-based hand sanitizer or soap and water.
 Tell friends and family not to visit your baby if they are sick.

 - Continue to take a prenatal vitamin or daily vitamin if you are breastfeeding.
-These vitamins will be passed to your baby when you breastfeed him.
+These vitamins will be passed to your baby when you breastfeed him or her.